canonical/lxd/doc/network-acls.md

 This means they can only be used to apply network policy for traffic going to/from external networks, and cannot be used for intra-bridge firewalling (i.e for firewalling traffic between instances connected to the same bridge).

-Additionally `bridge` ACLs do not support using the reserved subject names (starting with a `@`) nor do they support using other ACL names in the rule subjects.
+Additionally `bridge` ACLs do not support using subject name selectors.

 When using the `iptables` firewall driver, you cannot use IP range subjects (e.g. `192.168.1.1-192.168.1.10`).